 You can create Normal / External / Index Organized tables.
-Click the down arrow next to \bigcirc New Table from the object toolbar and choose the table type.
+To create a new normal table, simply click from the object toolbar.
+Or, you can click and hold the button and choose the table type.

-There are two ways to open a table with graphical fields, right-click a table and select:
+There are two ways to open a table with graphical fields, control-click a table and select: